Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 - You must have an active Azure subscription for development and testing purposes.
 Create an Azure subscription [here.](https://azure.microsoft.com/free/)
 - You must have a Partner Center account enabled for use with the commercial marketplace.
 Create an account [here.](https://docs.microsoft.com/azure/marketplace/partner-center-portal/create-account)
-- We recommend using an Integrated Development Environment (IDE):  [Visual Studio Code](https://code.visualstudio.com/),  [Visual Studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16#), etc...
+- We recommend using an Integrated Development Environment (IDE):  [Visual Studio Code](https://code.visualstudio.com/),  [Visual Studio 2019 / 2022](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16#), etc...
-- The SDK has been implemented using [.NET Core 3.1.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)
+- The SDK has been implemented using [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 - For data persistence we are using [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) and [Entity Framework](https://docs.microsoft.com/ef/).
 However, feel free to use any data repository you are comfortable with.

 ## Releases